Drunk History (Mexican TV series)

-Drunk History: El lado borroso de la historia, or simply Drunk History, is a Mexican adaptation of the American television series of the same name, which in turn is based on the web series Funny or Die.
+Drunk History: El lado borroso de la historia, or simply Drunk History, is a Mexican adaptation of the American television series of the same name, which in turn is based on the web series from Funny or Die.
 The series revolves around a narrator, who with his favorite alcoholic beverage, recounts a historical episode in front of the camera.
 Each story is interpreted by a group of actors that tries to represent the occurrences of the drunk.
 The series premiered on 8 February 2016 on Comedy Central Latin America.